Major in WGSS

 - Independent study, field work, and practicum credits may count towards the Women, Gender, Sexuality Studies degree if the content is related to WGSS.
 Practicum, field work, or independent studies can be taken under WGSS course numbers, or course numbers in another department.
 As in the case of component courses, the student is responsible for documenting how the work relates to their major.
 A limit of 15 credits of these types of courses can count toward the major.
 Honors thesis/project credits are NOT included in the 15 credit limit.

-- If you have taken or want to take a course that is not listed in the Course Guide or you want to replace a required course with another course, please use this petition form.
+- If you have taken or want to take a course that is not listed in the Course Guide, please use this petition form and make an appointment with your faculty sponsor to review.

-Prior to graduation all WGSS majors must fill out an end-of-program (EOP) report form, have it signed by your faculty advisor if possible, and submit to the academic advisor.
+Prior to graduation all WGSS majors must fill out an end-of-program (EOP) report form, have it signed by your faculty sponsor, and submit to the undergraduate advisor.
 The report includes your feedback on your academic program overall plus a list of all courses counting towards the 36 credits if the courses are not documented on the student’s academic requirements report.
-You will not be cleared for graduation until the EOP form is in!
+You will not be cleared for graduation until the End of Program form is in!
 The EOP is now a Google Form.

-Keep in touch with the undergraduate advisor in the department to check on requirements, as well as the College advising office.
+Keep in touch with your faculty sponsor, the undergraduate advisor in the department, as well as the College advising office, to check on requirements and your progress to graduation.
 If you are a double major, or pursuing minors and certificates keep in touch with each department or program to check on requirements.
-Because WGSS is an interdisciplinary major, check your requirements on SPIRE and work with the academic advisor if you have questions.

 Additional Requirements and Restrictions